 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the District are described in Note 1 to the financial statements.
 No new accounting policies were adopted and the application of existing policies was not changed during the year.
+We did, however, identify a transaction that was entered into by the District that did not following the Districts policy to obtain competitive bids prior to approving of a purchase.
 We noted no transactions entered into by the District during the year that were both significant and unusual, and of which, under professional standards, we are required to inform you.